kammoh/fobos/docs/source/controller/setup_basys3.rst

 14. You should see the word CERG in the seven-segment display of the Basys3 board.

-Storing the bitstream on a flash drive
+Storing the Bitstream on a Flash Drive
 --------------------------------------
 To avoid opening Vitis every time you switch-on the Basys 3 board to program it, you can save the bitstream to a flash drive and the board will use it to program the FPGA when power is turned on.